Occasionally, I have noticed my Vizio TV turning on by itself. I’ve had this same problem before, and I know how frustrating it can be.

 If your Vizio TV is turning on itself, sometimes this problem can be fixed by a simple solution.

 Check your TV’s remote controller and make sure the power button isn’t stuck.
 Sounds silly, but sometimes the fix is as simple as that.
 A stuck power button could be a simple reason your Vizio TV keeps turning on!
+It was as simple as that when I was trying to figure out why my Samsung TV turning on.

 2. Disable The HDMI-CEC